Mounadi05/Inception-of-Things/README.md

 - **Argo CD login fails:** Ensure the port-forwarding process is still running (`ps aux | grep argocd-server`).
 Re-run the script if needed.
 - **Permission errors:** Run the scripts from a user that can execute `docker` without `sudo`, or prepend `sudo` where appropriate.
 - **Idempotency:** Rerunning scripts is mostly safe; when in doubt, clean previous clusters/containers before re-executing.

-## Next Steps
-- Replace sample manifests with your own workloads and adjust ingress hosts.
-- Integrate TLS certificates via cert-manager or Traefik for realistic ingress scenarios.
-- Extend the Ansible playbook (Part 2) with observability tooling (Prometheus, Grafana).
-- Automate smoke tests post-deployment using GitLab CI or GitHub Actions.

 ## Resources
 - [k3s Documentation](https://docs.k3s.io/)